Additional classes, their methods and properties

 They must be called after the Task method, otherwise the program output the error message

-"The Task procedure is not called at the beginning of the program".
+"The Task procedure with a task name is not called at the beginning of the program".

 Each input method must correspond to the type of data item,